 - Tell a dynamic story that includes testimonials or personal stories about the impact of your work

 Add an End of Year Match

 Just like at every other time of the year, a matching challenge is always a great way to add urgency to your year-end appeal.
 It can be a small or large match amount, just something to encourage your donors to take action immediately to help you secure the additional funds.
 Struggling with who to ask for your year-end match?
 Is there a major donor that typically makes a large gift this time each year?
+Do your board members have outstanding annual goals to meet?
 Ask them if you can use their gift as a matching incentive for your campaign (and remind them why that’s a valuable thing!).
 Once you have a match, make sure you add it to your Mightycause page to display the incentive!